fleecehold/fleecehold.github.io/_posts/2021-08-07-lauderdale-mansions-west.md

   overlay_filter: rgba(0, 0, 0, 0.5)
   teaser: /assets/images/lauderdale-mansions.jpg
 excerpt: >
-  Park City try to build flats on the roof of Lauderdale Mansions
+  Parkcity plans for new flats on the roof of Lauderdale Mansions rejected.
 ---

-Those cheeky developers Park City Ltd are at it again!
-Plans for new flats on the roof of Lauderdale Mansions West in Maida Vale have thankfully been rejected.
+Those greedy developers Parkcity Ltd tried it on again!
+Plans for new flats on the roof of Lauderdale Mansions West in Maida Vale were thankfully rejected back in .
 Read more [here][article].

 [article]: https://www.hamhigh.co.uk/news/lauderdale-mansions-west-council-reject-9-flats-on-the-roof-3673436